-As Program Manager, Craig oversees the day to day activities of The Kraft Center for Community Health at Massachusetts General Hospital.
+As Program Director, Craig oversees the day to day activities of The Kraft Center for Community Health at Massachusetts General Hospital.
 Prior to joining The Kraft Center, Craig served for over five years in the Boston Public Health Commission’s (BPHC) Infectious Disease Bureau, first as a Program Manager, then as an Epidemiologist, and finally as Director of Education & Community Engagement.
 During his time at BPHC, Craig worked on a variety of initiatives, including projects pertaining to Hepatitis C, chlamydia, food safety, and HIV among Boston residents.
 Craig also teaches Epidemiology & Population Health at the Northeastern University Bouvé College of Health Sciences and works part-time for Health Innovations, a company that brings services such as HIV testing, prevention/education, and linkage to care to non-traditional venues for those in communities across Massachusetts who are the most vulnerable and at most risk for a number of health conditions.

 Craig received his Master of Public Health from the Boston University School of Public Health, and his Bachelor of Science from the University of Notre Dame.